stat408/stat408.github.io/index.md

 Course Evaluation:

-Labs: 25% of final grade

-Midterm Exam: 20% of final grade
-The midterm exam will be given in two parts: an in-class exam  and a take home exam.
-Final Exam: 20% of final grade
-The final will also have two parts with the take home exam portion due no later than the day of the final exam period.

 - **25%** of your grade will be determined by weekly homework assignments.
 Students are allowed and encouraged to work with classmates on homework assignments, but each student is required to complete their own homework.
 Homework will be collected through D2L and will be due prior to class on Thursdays.

 - **25%** of your grade will be determined by a Labs.
 Labs will be in-class group assignments conducted every Thursday.
 The labs will have a large computational element.
 The labs will be designed to be completed in 75 minutes; however, there may be times that groups need to finish labs outside of class time.